returaxel/Console-Coding-babysteps/Homework/assignments.md

 	You paid 51.
 	Change: 16 SEK

-	Your Large Capuccino is brewing.
+	Your Capuccino is brewing.
 Thank you for your order!
 ## Bonus points if you fix this feature:
 ** The coffee machine resets and gets ready for a new order, and forgets about the one that just happened. ***